PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab Week 1.md

 <img src="./images/datalab_banner.jpg" alt="Books banner" width="600"/>

 For today’s DataLab we have a lot of activities scheduled that will help you to create your final checklist.
-We will begin with our general standup and after you will be asked to present (as well as discuss) your project proposal to your classmates.
+We will begin with our general standup and after you will be asked to discuss the theme, you picked yesterday during the independent study day, with your mentor.
+In the meantime, you need to discuss the Rotterdam welfare benefits case with your peers.

-Once it’s done, start filling in the DEDA Framework for your problem statement.
+Once it’s done, start filling in the DEDA Framework for your theme.

 ## Questions or issues?